FREE SHIPPING ON ALL ORDERS!!

 In the instance where you are not displaying your taxidermy, you’ll want to store them indoors in a dark, dry area (between 60 and 80°F) that doesn’t have insects.
 You’ll also want to avoid storing your mounts in an area where the humidity levels exceed 60%.

-Are there taxidermy care tips I need to know when hunting that help make for a successful mounting?
+What hunting taxidermy care tips should I know for a successful mounting?

-2. When butchering a buck, do not hang it by its neck, because the stress of the rope can cause damage to the animal’s hide.
-Instead, hang the deer by its back legs.
+2. When butchering a buck, do not hang it by its neck.
+When you do this, the stress of the rope can cause damage to the animal’s hide.
+Instead, you should hang the deer by its back legs.
 Don’t cut the throat to bleed the deer out.

 4. Once you have successfully shot your deer and caped it, you will need to get it to your taxidermy service as soon as possible.
 If you are unable to get your deer to your taxidermist quickly, ask them ahead of time about the proper steps to freeze the animal.
 In the meantime, you will want to treat the hide as if it is very fragile and keep it out of the elements, away from sunlight, and away from bugs.
 A well-kept hide is much easier for a taxidermist to work with.